Trout Creek Studios

 public exhibit was held at VIVA Gallery in Viroqua in

 October 2009, where she is now a member.
 She has been part of several group shows

 in the area and has exhibited at the Stockholm Art Fair, the Driftless Area Art Festival

 and Art Fair off the Square, Madison, all in

 Wisconsin.
 She is represented by Outside the Lines Art

-Gallery in Galena, Illinois and State Street Gallery
+Pottery & Gallery in Egg Harbor, Wisconsin; and State Street Gallery

 in La Crosse, Wisconsin.